 Curly Dock is a coarse plant, considered a weed; it is a naturalized, erect perennial that grows 4 to 5 feet high on a ribbed hairless stem that is usually unbranched below the inflorescence.

-Seed: Fruit is a dry reddish-brown seed usually with the dried parts of the perianth attached.
-Seeds a bit pear shape with a slight curve and a narrow point at one end.
-Some species use a hollow tubercle as a means of flotation when the seed lands on water.
-When the fruit first detaches from the stem of Curly Dock, the dried perianth and the tubercle are still attached.
+Seed: Fruit is a dry reddish-brown achene sharply 3-angled, 2 to 3 mm long and 1.5 to 2 mm wide.
+Seeds are a bit pear shaped with a slight curve and a narrow point at one end.
+Some species of plants use a hollow tubercle as a means of flotation when the seed lands on water.
+When the fruit first detaches from the stem of Curly Dock, the dried perianth and the tubercle are still attached which provides a wing for air transport.

 Habitat: Curly Dock is a plant of roadsides, pastures and field edges and easily infiltrates open areas and become invasive.
 It grows from a taproot and spread by re-seeding.

 Names: The genus name, Rumex, is the Latin name for Docks and probably derived from 'rumo', meaning 'to suck' which alludes to an old Roman practice of sucking the leaves of docks to obtain moisture.
 The species name, crispus, means 'closely curled' referring to the nature of the leaf.
-The plant was originally classified in the genus Lapathum, which name was derived from Greek and meant "to cleanse" which was a way of referring the the plants medicinal value as a purgative.
-The genus Rumex is quite extensive world-wide and R. crispus is the most found member, occurring throughout the world except, perhaps, Antarctica.
-The alternate common name of Yellow Dock refers to the color of the inside of the root.
-See notes below.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Above: The green flowers of early July with crinkly (curly) leaf edges.
 Leaves have a wide stalk and a thick midvein.

 Below: The 3 larger tepals make a 3-sided enclosure when viewed from the bottom (1st photo).
-On the larger tepal main vein forms a tubercle which turns reddish (2nd photo) as the flower matures before finally turning dark brown at maturity (3rd photo).
+On the larger tepals main veins there usually forms a tubercle - one usually larger than those on the other 2 large tepals.
+These turn reddish (2nd photo) as the flower matures before finally turning dark brown at maturity (3rd photo).
 Seeds illustrated below.

 Below: Detail of the green flowers.
-The triangular shaped form is made by the 3 larger tepals and on the central vein of the largest tepal has developed a tubercle.
+The triangular shaped form is made by the 3 larger tepals and on the central vein of the visible tepal has developed a tubercle.

-Below: Seed: 1st photo - Seeds still attached to the dry perianth parts.
-Usually 2, a bit curved with a sharp point.
-The tubercle is larger and on the 3rd side.
+Below: Seed: 1st photo - Tubercles still attached to the dry perianth tepal parts.
+Usually there are 3 but can vary from 1 to 3; they are a bit curved with a sharp point with one of the three larger than the others.

 Below: An illustration of how Curly Dock will infiltrate an area.
-This spot at the North end of the Upland Garden was cleared of undergrowth and invasive shrubs beginning in 2004 and then replanted with native wild flowers.
-Note how the dock has made an opportunity of the open space.
+This spot at the North end of the Upland Garden was cleared of undergrowth and invasive shrubs in 2004 to 2008, then replanted with native wild flowers in 2008 and one year later you see this new growth and note how the dock has made an opportunity of the new space.

 Notes: Curly Dock was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
 Found throughout Minnesota, but not in all counties, and found throughout North America.
 A European import.
 In Europe Docks have a long medicinal history.